amixon® helps with the dimensioning of large vacuum mixer dryer systems

 What is striking about the mix cooling in this diagram?

 In this case, the dryer was heated with a very high temperature difference.
-The thermal oil was about 120°C hot at the beginning.
-In this case, the entire thermal oil storage tank in the system's flow must first be cooled down.
-This means that the dry powder is cooled with a pronounced hysteresis.
+The thermal oil was initially approx. 120°C hot.
+In this case, the entire thermal oil storage tank must first be cooled in the system flow.
+This results in the cooling of the drying powder with a pronounced hysteresis.

-If water is used as the heat transfer medium, the cooling process would be accelerated.
+If water were used as the heat transfer medium, the cooling process would be accelerated.

 © Copyright by amixon GmbH